Distortion of Multi-Winner Elections on the Line Metric: The Polar Comparison Rule: Abstract

+We study the problem of minimizing metric distortion in multi-winner elections, where a committee of size~$k$ is selected from a set of candidates based on voters' ordinal preferences.
+We assume that voters and candidates are embedded on a line metric, and social cost is determined by the underlying metric distances.

+The \emph{distortion} of a voting rule is the worst-case ratio between the social cost of the elected committee and an optimal committee.
+Previous work has focused on the \emph{$q$-cost} model, in which a voter’s cost is given by the distance to their $q$th closest committee member.
+Here, we study the \emph{additive cost}, where a voter’s cost is the sum of distances to all committee members.
-We introduce a new voting rule, the \emph{Polar Comparison Rule}, and analyze its distortion for the utilitarian additive cost.
-We show that it achieves a distortion of roughly $7/3$ for any committee size $k$.
-More specifically, for $k = 2$ and $k = 3$, we establish tight bounds of $1 + \sqrt{2} \approx 2.41$ and $7/3 \approx 2.33$, respectively.
-Moreover, we provide lower bounds that depend on the parity of $k$, and analyze both small and large committee sizes.

-Finally, we study the egalitarian additive cost and analyze the distortion bounds in multi-winner elections.
+We introduce the \emph{Polar Comparison Rule} and analyze its distortion under utilitarian additive cost.
+We show that it achieves a distortion of at most $2.33$ for all committee sizes $k>2$, improving upon the previously best-known upper bound of~$3$.
+Moreover, for $k=2$ and $k=3$, we establish tight distortion bounds of $2.41$ and $2.33$, respectively.
+We also derive lower bounds that depend on the parity of~$k$ and analyze the behavior of distortion for small and large committee sizes.
+Finally, we extend our results to the egalitarian additive cost.